Pacific Whale Foundation’s research takes place in Queensland on the coast of East Australia.

 Southern Hemisphere Humpback Whale Catalog

-This humpback whale photo-Identification project involves photographing and cataloging flukes, which are the underside of a humpback whale’s tail.
+The humpback whale photo-identification (or photo-ID) project involves photographing and cataloging flukes, which are the underside of a humpback whale’s tail.
 Each whale has unique features, including the overall shape of the flukes, the shape of the trailing edge, any acquired scars, and natural pigmentation patterns.
 The flukes thus help identify individual whales when captured in digital photos.

 Our primary study sites for the Southern Hemisphere Humpback Whale Catalog are in East Australia: Hervey Bay, Eden, Port Douglas, Cairns and Whitsundays.
 The Catalog contains photos of over 6,000 individual whales obtained from “platforms of opportunity”, primarily whalewatch ecotours.
 The Catalog’s success also relies on donations of photos from the general public.

-Match My Whale was launched with our Catalog and one from Centre for Whale Research in West Australia as a citizen scientist project to crowdsource the photo-identification process.
+Public participation is also central to Match My Whale, which was launched with our Catalog and one from the Centre for Whale Research in West Australia as a citizen scientist project to crowd-source the photo-ID process.